Securitisation as a Credit Risk Diffuser

 Moreover, the Securitisation Regulation confers supervisory responsibilities over the securitisation activities upon the European Securities and Markets Authority (ESMA).
 ESMA carries out the determination and design of the reporting requirements, forms the content of the STS notification, maintains a list of all STS securitisations, and oversees securitisation repositories and co-operation between the competent authorities.

-As discussed, the Securitisation Regulation provides for a harmonised set of rules.
+As discussed in 4.1 Specific Disclosure Laws or Regulations, the Securitisation Regulation provides for a harmonised set of rules.
 Nevertheless, rules falling outside the scope of the Securitisation Regulation are still applicable in public securitisations.
 In particular, Regulation (EU) 2017/1129 (Prospectus Regulation) is applicable in the case of public offerings in regulated markets.

 The risk retention requirement set out in Article 6 of the Securitisation Regulation applies to all types of securitisations and works to align the interests of the parties involved in the securitisation processes and the institutional investors.
 The article requires, as a minimum, the originator, sponsor or the original lender to retain, on an ongoing basis, a material net economic interest in the securitisation of not less than 5%.
 That interest shall be measured at the origination and shall be determined by the notional value for off-balance sheet items.